-These scholarships are awarded by the Financial Aid Office of CCC&TI.
+These scholarships are coordinated by the Financial Aid Office of CCC&TI.
 Contact the Financial Aid office at 828.726.2713 for additional information.
 Return to the Financial Aid webpage.

 | OEDb, Open Education Database|

 |The American Association for University Women recently reported that 53% of women have high student loan debt just one year after graduation, compared to 39% of men.
 Many women also face the added difficulties of trying to go to college for the first time later in life, returning to school after long gaps of time, and attaining a degree while being a single parent.|